 Loans and grants for renewable energy and energy efficiency improvements for agricultural producers and rural small businesses.

-Agricultural producers and rural small businesses can apply for combined grant and loan guarantee funding up to 75% of total eligible project costs for renewable energy systems ($2,500-$1 m) and energy efficiency improvements ($1,500-$500,000).
+Agricultural producers and rural small businesses can apply for loan guarantees and grants for renewable energy systems ($2,500-$1 m) and energy efficiency improvements ($1,500-$500,000).
+Combined grant and loan-guarantee funding could cover up to 75% of project costs.

 Eligible entities include agricultural producers and rural small businesses.